TTLabs/EvaporateJS/README.md

 Refer to this functioning [Ruby on Rails rake task](https://github.com/bikeath1337/evaporate/blob/master/lib/tasks/cleanup.rake) for ideas.

-As of March2016, AWS supports cleaning up multipart uploads using an S3 Lifecyle Management in which new rules are added to delete Expired and Incompletely multipart uploads. for more information, refer to [S3 Lifecycle Management Update – Support for Multipart Uploads and Delete Markers](https://aws.amazon.com/blogs/aws/s3-lifecycle-management-update-support-for-multipart-uploads-and-delete-markers/).
+As of March 2016, AWS supports cleaning up multipart uploads using an S3 Lifecyle Management in which new rules are added to delete Expired and Incompletely multipart uploads. for more information, refer to [S3 Lifecycle Management Update – Support for Multipart Uploads and Delete Markers](https://aws.amazon.com/blogs/aws/s3-lifecycle-management-update-support-for-multipart-uploads-and-delete-markers/).

 ## Working with temporary credentials in Amazon EC2 instances